hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_control.md

 **Relationship with other parts of the project:**

 *   The code heavily relies on the `tinytroupe` package for agent creation, environment manipulation, and simulation control.
-*   The `testing_utils` module demonstrates a clear separation of responsibilities by handling testing-specific tasks like file removal.
+*   The `testing_utils` module demonStartes a clear separation of responsibilities by handling testing-specific tasks like file removal.